Developing A Mindfulness Self-Compassion Practice

 Treat yourself like a friend

 Treating yourself as a friend can involve considering how you would treat someone you love struggling with failure or disappointment.
-You might offer yourself words of assurance, actions of comfort, or an empathetic attitude.
+You might offer yourself words of assurance, actions of comfort, and intentionally cultivate kindness towards yourself.

 Compare these actions to how you typically respond to your struggles or failures.
 You might also reframe your opinion of yourself by considering how a friend would react to your situation.